Anna Amalia, Abbess of Quedlinburg: Early life (1723–1755)

 1729 painting by Antoine Pesne showing the visit of Augustus II the Strong (1670–1733), Elector of Saxony and King of Poland.
 Amalia's mother stands in the center, her sisters on the queen's right and a 6-year-old Amalia on the left, in light blue.

 Princess Anna Amalia of Prussia was born on 9 November 1723 in Berlin, Kingdom of Prussia as the 12th child and 7th daughter of King Frederick William I (1688–1740) and his wife, born Princess Sophia Dorothea of Hanover (1687–1757).
 She had 13 siblings, 10 of whom survived infancy, including the future Frederick the Great (1712–1786).
 The Prussian royal children were raised in Berlin, where they lived in the Royal Palace (Königliches Schloss; today Berlin Palace/Berliner Schloss), but they also regularly spent time in the king's favourite residence, a jagdschloss ("hunting lodge") in Königs Wusterhausen.

 Amalia was musically inclined, just like Crown Prince Frederick, but her formal instruction was only possible after the death of their abusive father who considered music to be decadent.
 Frederick William had an unpredictable temper, often dragging her across a room by her hair in a rage.
 Amalia's childhood was overshadowed by her father: described as an uneducated, unpolished and spartan soldier, he was an alcoholic whose favourite hobby was smoking pipes with commoners, an extremely pious and narrow-minded Calvinist who loved his wife and was faithful to her, but behaved violently towards his whole family, courtiers, and anyone who upset him.

 He preferred a simple life and only enjoyed German food and culture, detesting everything French.
 He thought that women were for breeding only and have to be completely submissive to their husbands.
 On the other hand, Queen Sophia Dorothea was a well-educated and ambitious woman who enjoyed theatre and balls and loved French culture and fashion.
 She entrusted the care of her children to a French staff, to which the king could not object as French was the language of international diplomacy.
 Music became Amalia's secret consolation.
 She was first taught by Crown Prince Frederic with the support of their mother, and learned to play the harpsichord, the flute, and the violin.

 The king was especially cruel to the crown prince as he considered his passion for music, literature and French culture unmanly.
 After many beatings and much humiliation, Frederick attempted to flee to their mother's family in England in 1730, but was captured and court-martialed.
 For her part in the escape attempt, the king almost beat his eldest daughter Princess Wilhelmine (1709–1758) to death.
 Amalia was 7 years old at the time.
-In May 1740, Frederick William II died and Amalia's eldest brother succeeded him as Frederick II.
+In May 1740, Frederick William I died and Amalia's eldest brother succeeded him as Frederick II.